SparkPost/support-docs/content/momentum/4/modules/ds-core.md

 There is an ODBC-specific internal parameter, `long_threshold`, used for determining whether a field data type should be treated as a long value.
 Changing this parameter without the guidance of support is not recommended.

+If you're using **Momentum 4.7** or later which use system's "unixODBC" package, the paths that refer to `/opt/msys/3rdParty/` don't apply.
+For example, the configuration files `odbc.ini` and `odbcinst.ini` are to be placed under `/etc` instead of `/opt/msys/3rdParty/etc`.

 **<a name="idp21356560"></a> unixODBC**

 The following apply when using unixODBC: